 While Island Health argue about protocol and guests lists and who should have cut the ribbon, the Auxiliary proudly presents the Oasis.

-The remaining budget will add an awning – already there are comments about the heat!
-New letters are being sent asking for more donations.
+The remaining budget will add another pergola – already there are comments about the heat!
 We've added another smaller pergola with benches and greenery.
 Some staff members collected to commemorate a late colleague, Kim Kempson, with a planter to deal with the ugly view right outside the door.
+Then the Auxiliary gave ownership to Island Health.